sambogrub/daily_diary/plans_for_daily_diary.md

    - helpful when making the goal checkboxes? and drop downs
  - retrieve data and assign it to day objects
  - pulling data from the day object and storing it
+ - edit entries using the day object data
+ - pull data using key words
 ## Day class
  __Variables__
  - date